nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort-javascript/index.md

 ### Understand the Problem

 To understand our problem, we first need to define it.

+TODO
+We use selection sort to build an array from left to right, by repeatedly "selecting" the minimum values in an unsorted array and placing them in their proper ordinal position.

 Let’s reframe the problem as acceptance criteria:

-> GIVEN an array of integers
+> GIVEN an unsorted array of integers
 > WHEN we find the lowest unsorted value
-> THEN we move that value to its proper ordinal position
+> THEN we move that value to its proper ordinal position and repeat until all values are in sequence

 That’s our general outline.
 We know the following: